+To get started, take another look at the financial planning you did in steps 1-7, see who you can afford to hire and start looking.
 Most people know they’re either going to work out of their home or they know where their office will be.
 They’re considering the right location, how it should look, where it should be, what else is nearby, and so on.

 Even if it’s a home office, you’ve probably been thinking about it.
 Now’s the time to make sure you’re set up.
 Desk, computer, telephone, Internet, quiet if you need it, view or not, the whole nine yards.